-Polyps on the intestinal walls give out symptoms rarely, but they can turn into malignant tumours over time.
-Therefore, it is better to get rid of polyps when they are detected.
-Intestinal polyp and oncology are closely related, and consultation with a doctor is necessary in cases of their detection.
+Polyps on the intestinal walls give out symptoms rarely, but they can become malignant tumours over time.
+Therefore, it is better to get rid of polyps, and consultation with a doctor is necessary in cases of their detection.

-Intestinal polyp – oncology?
+Intestinal polyps – oncology?
 Not yet.
-Polyps themselves are benign growths that rarely worsen a persons well-being.
+Polyps themselves are benign growths that rarely worsen a person’s well-being.
 But they can transform into malignant, ill-treatable tumours.
-Therefore, it is recommended to remove polyps when they are detected.

-It is still not known precisely why the cells begin to turn into atypical and form tumours suddenly.
+It is still unknown precisely why the cells suddenly begin turning into atypical and forming tumours.
 Analysis of the incidence helped to identify factors that increase the risk of polyp growth:

-The probability of the disease is higher if blood relatives (parents, children, brothers and sisters) were diagnosed with colon polyps.
 The number of relatives with such a disease also matters.
-Although sometimes multiple cases of polyposis in the family are not associated with genetic factors.
+However, multiple cases of polyposis in the family are sometimes not associated with genetic factors.

 Polyps rarely signal their presence with symptoms.